poweredmn/docs.octagon.mn/docs/nft/intro.md

 ---
+id: intro
+slug: /nft/about
 sidebar_position: 0
-id: intro
+title: What is nft?
 description: All about nft
-slug: /nft
-title: What is nft?
 ---

 Hello nft